top of page

 Aussie Walkthrough

-In the Aussie Walkthrough exhibit, you can see kangaroos, wallabies, koalas and emus.
+In the Aussie Walkthrough exhibit, you can see kangaroos, wallabies, koalas and emus, look closely as they are usually relaxing in the shade.

 Comments